Bhutan Itinerary for 7 days and FAQ's

 Day 3: Drive to Punakha, stopping at Dochu La Pass.
 Stay overnight in Punakha.

 Day 4: Explore Punakha and the surrounding areas.
-Stay another night in Punakha.
+Spend another night in Punakha.

 Day 5: Drive to Paro and explore the town.
 Overnight stay in Paro.